Fernhill, Mulgoa: Heritage listing

 Fernhill is possibly the only intact early colonial garden laid out on the principles of the English Landscape Garden (a landscape "Park" in the picturesque manner) but relying entirely on indigenous plant material and the process of elimination (thinning and tree removal) rather than planting (Broadbent, J., for the National Trust of Australia (NSW) 1981).

-While unfortunately somewhat altered in character and detail, Fernhill's remnant exotic trees of the 19th century garden (Bunyas, stone pines, Chinese elms) around the house and the remnant garden layout are a carefully contrived culmination of the more important landscape drive.
+Fernhill's remnant exotic trees of the 19th century garden (Bunyas, stone pines, Chinese elms) around the house and the remnant garden layout is considered a landscape drive.

 Fernhill was probably one of the last buildings completed in the Colonial period of New South Wales architecture.
 It was the home of Edward Cox, son of William Cox, and as such is intimately linked with much of the early rural development of the colony.
 Fernhill property retains most of its rural landscape character, including a visual relationship with the Cox family's earlier house Mulgoa Cottage and church, St Thomas' Church of England.

 Fernhill was constructed of stone quarried on the site and was probably one of the last buildings to be completed in the noble colonial period.
 It was at this time that the Greek and Romantic Revival period commenced in which the buildings were constructed of imported materials.
 (RNE).